ObjectPlayer/ethernaut-ctf/README.md

     - `execute-reentrance-exploit.ts`: Executes the reentrancy attack on the Reentrance contract
   - `level-11-elevator/`: Scripts for the Elevator challenge
     - `execute-elevator-exploit.ts`: Executes the elevator exploit to reach the top floor
+  - `level-12-privacy/`: Scripts for the Privacy challenge
+    - `execute-privacy-exploit.ts`: Executes the privacy exploit to unlock the contract
   - `verify.ts`: Utility for manually verifying contracts on block explorers
 - `utils/`: Contains utility functions and configurations
   - `network-config.ts`: Network configuration for automatic contract verification